shorterzakhena/Cisco-Small-Business-Network/README.md

 - Connect PC3 to the switch.
 - Connect PC4 to the switch.
 - Connect the switch to the router.

-Your basic topology should look like:
-PC1 → Switch ← PC2
-PC3 → Switch ← PC4
-Switch → Router

 **4. Configure the Router**
 - Select the router.